-Watching others you are close to be killed or injured has a traumatic effect on you even if you are far enough away to escape injury.
+Watching others you are close to being killed or injured has a traumatic effect on you even if you are far enough away to escape injury.

 Humans are endowed with very vivid imaginations.
-Which raises the question can people be traumatized by fictional things, things that never happened?
+This raises the question can people be traumatized by fictional things, things that never happened?

 As we grow older our ability to distinguish reality from fiction should improve.
 Young children are not always able to tell the difference.
 Plenty of children develop fears, night terrors or long-term phobias because adults watch horror or other graphic entertainment.
 They allow the kids to watch along with them since the adults are not overly frightened they expect the child to be able to understand the difference.